nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 Firstly, I think I should have taken a more serial approach to the product development and customer discovery piece.
 We should have put bounds on the dates where customer discovery was to take place, batch up our learning, then schedule however many sprints to deliver on what we'd decided.
 Then, we should have gone again, showing the new bits to the market.
-Instead, I was always context switching—jumping back and forth between ad-hoc customer discovery and developing new product concepts.
+Instead, I was always context switching; jumping back and forth between ad-hoc customer discovery and developing new product concepts.
 It felt somewhat unplanned and unstructured, and we could have done a better job, even if startups are always chaotic.